 Based on comparative photographs and on-site observations, shreds previously dispersed on the ground at the southwestern corner of the site and in fire lane 4 had been scraped into adjacent rows of shreds, resulting in no net quantity reduction.
-Florida Tire's stated objective in scraping dispersed shreds from the southwestern corner was to clear an area for construction of pads to elevate future reconfigured shred piles above the 20-year flood plain as required to control potential environmental impact associated with leaching.
+Florida Tire's stated objective in scraping dispersed shreds from the southwestern corner was to clear an area for construction of pads to elevate future reconfigured shred piles above the 25-year, 3 day storm event level as required to control potential environmental impact associated with leaching.